Appearance:

 - the lower jaw extents beyond the upper and is sligtly curved upwards-

-- eyes: dark brown, neither too small nor are they protuding or deep
+- eyes: dark brown, neither too small nor are they protuding or deep set

-- ears: uncropped, set wide apart at the highest points at the sides
+- ears: uncropped, set wide apart at the highest points at the sides of the skull

 - tail: undocked